cyrilletuzi/angular-async-local-storage/README.md

 ## How to

-The following examples will show examples with the recommended `StorageMap` service.
+The following examples will use the recommended `StorageMap` service.
 But for older versions, you can always do the same with the `LocalStorage` service.

 ### Writing data